-[INSERT NAME] is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with School’s policy review schedule.
+Justyna Smith is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with School’s policy review schedule.

-A current version of this document is available to all members of staff [insert shared policy location].
+A current version of this document is available to all members of staff on School website.

-Signature: Date:
+Signature: J.Smith Date: 20.07.2026

 Change History Record